CBSR-Biobank/biobank/README.md

 1. [BioBank Feature Overview](docs/feature_overview.md): An overview of the features provided by BioBank.

-3. [Thick Client Installation](docs/client_installation.md): Information for installing the Biobank client desktop application.
+2. [Thick Client Installation](docs/client_installation.md): Information for installing the Biobank client desktop application.

+3. [Server Maintenance Mode](docs/server_maintenance.md): Prevents users from logging in to a server that is under maintenance.